iA Presenter uses Markdown syntax to format documents. If you know iA Writer, the majority of the concepts explained here will be familiar to you.

 _italic_

-You can use double tildes to make ~~strikethrough~~ text:
+Use double tildes to ~~strikethrough~~ text:

 ~~strikethrough~~

-You can use double equals signs to ==highlight== text:
+Use double equals signs to ==highlight== text:

 ==highlight==

-Simple superscript, without any whitespace or punctuation:
+Use a caret for simple superscript without any whitespace or punctuation:

 100m^2